royPrakriti/E-Waste-Image-classification/README.md

 The dataset contains labeled images of various e-waste categories.
 Images are resized to 224x224 and split into training and validation sets.

-> Note: Dataset is not included due to licensing; contact the author or replace with your own labeled dataset.

 ## 🧪 Training Summary

 ```python